 Revision rhinoplasty is typically performed with an open approach unless it is a small bony deformity.
-Depending on how much septum you have remaining will determine if you need cartilage graft from your ear or your rib.
+Depending on how many septa you have remaining will determine if you need a cartilage graft from your ear or your rib.
 This will be discussed with extensive preoperative care.

-Nasal surgery is typically an outpatient procedure and performed in an accredited surgical facility with the assistance of an anesthesiologist.
+Nasal surgery is typically an outpatient procedure performed in an accredited surgical facility with the assistance of an anesthesiologist.
 The procedure may take between 3-4 hours.
 Nasal packing is rarely used but thin nasal splints and a cast will be in place for 7 days.
 It typically is not that painful but you may have a dull aching sensation for the first few days.
 Head elevation and ice are helpful to reduce swelling and bruising.

 The majority of the swelling will be resolved by 10-14 days but it may take 6-9 months for the final nasal contour to be appreciated as the healing process occurs.

 If you would like to improve your confidence with rhinoplasty or are unhappy with a previous nasal surgery, please contact Quintessa for a personalized consultation.